amigos-jo/Team-Agreement/README.md

 # we will follow day by day aspects by :
 * meeting every day and *
 * checking our  mission and tasks ,*
-* and creat terollo board
+* and create trello board

 # Our group’s process to resolve conflict, when it arises.